mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 We also take this opportunity to vertically position nodes "inside" and "outside" of loops.
 Whenever we see an edge that exits a loop, we defer the layering of the destination block until we are done layering the loop contents, at which point we know the loop's height.

 A note on implementation: nodes are visited multiple times throughout the process, not just once.
-This can produce a quadratic explosion for large graphs, but we find that an early-out is sufficient to avoid this problem in practice.
+This can produce a quadratic explosion for large graphs, but I find that an early-out is sufficient to avoid this problem in practice.

 The animation below shows the layering algorithm in action.
 Notice how the final block in the graph is visited twice, once after each loop that branches to it, and in each case, the block is deferred until the entire loop has been layered, rather than processed immediately after its predecessor block.
 The final position of the block is below the entirety of both loops, rather than directly below one of its predecessors as Graphviz would do.
 (Remember, horizontal and vertical positions have not yet been computed; the positions of the blocks in this diagram are hardcoded for demonstration purposes.)